-You could block yourself (and all others) from using in-band-management (managing through the data ports) if you do one of the following:
+You could block yourself (and all others) from accessing the switch through the web configurator if you do one of the following:

-- 1 Delete the management VLAN (default is VLAN 1). - 2 Delete all port-based VLANs with the CPU port as a member.
-The "CPU port" is the management port of the switch. - 3 Filter all traffic to the CPU port. - 4 Disable all ports. - 5 Misconfigure the text configuration file. - 6 Forget the password and/or IP address. - 7 Prevent all services from accessing the switch. - 8 Change a service port number but forget it.
+- 1 Deleting the management VLAN (default is VLAN 1). - 2 Deleting all port-based VLANs with the CPU port as a member.
+The "CPU port" is the management port of the switch. - 3 Filtering all traffic to the CPU port. - 4 Disabling all ports. - 5 Misconfiguring the text configuration file.

+- 6 Forgetting the password and/or IP address. - 7 Preventing all services from accessing the switch. - 8 Changing a service port number but forgetting it.

 Note: Be careful not to lock yourself and others out of the switch.

-If you do lock yourself out, try using out-of-band management (via the management port) to configure the ES-2048.
+Try using the out-of-band management port before resetting the switch.
+The default IP address is 192.168.0.1.